-Smurfit Kappa's Better Planet

-Packaging focuses on four areas of

-reinventing sustainable packaging.

-One of these areas is research and

-development work of packaging

-materials.
-Under the portfolio of

-TechniPaper®, we are reinventing

-paper solutions that help deliver

-packaging solutions for reduced

-consumption of plastic.
-In 2022, we

-introduced TechniPaper® AquaStopTM

-and Thermo-SealantTM.
-When

-designing TechniPaper® AquaStopTM,

-we focused on the fit-for-purpose water resistant packaging.
+Smurfit Kappa's Better Planet Packaging focuses on four areas of reinventing sustainable packaging.
+One of these areas is research and development work of packaging materials.
+Under the portfolio of TechniPaper®, we are reinventing paper solutions that help deliver packaging solutions for reduced consumption of plastic.
+In 2022, we introduced TechniPaper® AquaStop[TM] and Thermo-Sealant[TM].
+When designing TechniPaper® AquaStop[TM], we focused on the fit-for-purpose water resistant packaging.
 Many other coatings either compromise recyclability or exceed requirements of the packaging beyond what is needed, leading to a wasteful use of resources.
-TechniPaper® AquaStopTM is a fully recyclable solution that delivers water protection for products that need short-term water protection, protection from condensation or visual damage from water.
-Possible applications for

-TechniPaper® AquaStopTM include transport packaging for fruits, frozen produce or transport packaging for cut flowers.
+TechniPaper® AquaStop[TM] is a fully recyclable solution that delivers water protection for products that need short-term water protection, protection from condensation or visual damage from water.
+Possible applications for TechniPaper[®] AquaStop[TM] include transport packaging for fruits, frozen produce or transport packaging for cut flowers.

-Thermo-SealantTM contains heat sealing properties that provide both paper-to-paper and paper-to-plastic secure seals.
+Thermo-Sealant[TM] contains heat sealing properties that provide both paper-to-paper and paper-to-plastic secure seals.
 This versatile new solution is ideal for multi-packs, flow-packs, or any other secondary packaging wraps used for bundling products in a dry environment.

-Status key:

-Significant improvement needed

-Improvement needed

-On track to achieve target

-Progress Made in 2022

-Status Delivering for SDGs

-Scope

-Progress made: Our tools: Innobook, Pack Expert, Paper to Box, Shelf Viewer and SupplySmart, were used almost 160,000 times during 2022.

-Read more on pages 104-107

-Our product offers a great opportunity for innovation that can have a positive impact for society.

-Smurfit Kappa contributes to the realisation of the following SDG and targets:

-9.2, 9.4 and 9.5

-• All Smurfit Kappa operations

-Progress made: During 2022, no material breaches to our Code of Conduct were made.
-No material fines were imposed on the Group for any breaches of such laws and regulations in 2022.

-Read more on pages 108-111

-$For Smurfit\,Kappa, impactful\,business\,means$ respecting people and having responsible governance.
-These, in turn, have a positive impact on the communities we have operations in.

-Smurfit Kappa contributes to the realisation of the following SDGs and targets:

-16.2.16.5 and 16.10

-• All Smurfit Kappa operations

-Progress made: During 2022, 121 supplier audit activities took place through our six pillar Sustainable and Responsible Sourcing audit programme.

-Read more on pages 112-115

-Smurfit Kappa can extend its impact through its supply chains and through that have an impact on decent work and economic growth.

-Smurfit Kappa contributes to the realisation of the following SDG and targets:

-8.5, 8.7 and 8.8

-· All Smurfit Kappa operations
+Overview Planet People Impactful Business Sup porting Data Supplementary Information Status s key: Significant improvement needed Imp need rovement led On track to achieve target Progress Made in 2 022 Status Delivering for SDGs Scope Progress made: Our Expert,Paper to Box, SupplySmart, were u times during 2022. ised almost 160,000 • Our product offers a great opportunity for innovation that can have a positive impact for society.
+Smurfit Kappa contributes to the realisation of following SDG and targets: fthe • All Smurfit Kappa op erations Progress made: Duri breaches to our Code made.
+No material fin the Group for any bre and regulations in 20 Read more on p e of Conduct were hes were imposed on eaches of such laws 22.
+For Smurfit Kappa, impactful business means respecting people and having responsible governance.
+These, in turn, have a positive imp on the communities we have operations in.
+Smurfit Kappa contributes to the realisation of following SDGs and targets: 8 B Communities Communities All Smurfit Kappa op erations amme. • Smurfit Kappa can extend its impact through it supply chains and through that have an impact decent work and economic growth.
+Smurfit Kappa contributes to the realisation of following SDG and targets: ton All Smurfit Kappa op erations

 Thermo-Sealant[TM] has a high resistance to traction or tearing and can be used across a variety of industries and applications including direct contact with dry foodstuffs, fresh produce punnet closure and wrapping hygiene products.
-Thermo-SealantTM is recyclable, 100% FSC CoC certified and supports our customers to achieve their packaging targets.
+Thermo-Sealant[TM] is recyclable, 100% FSC CoC certified and supports our customers to achieve their packaging targets.